ponylang/ponylang-website/content/blog/last-week-in-pony-111322.md

 ### We've "broken" Documentation Generation

 The Ponyc 0.52.0 release "broke" documentation generation.
-Everything continues to work fine, but, where you previously needed to have the mkdocs `mkdocs-ponylang` theme, you'll now need to have the `mkdocs-material` theme installed.
+Everything continues to work fine, but, where you previously needed to have the mkdocs `mkdocs-ponylang` theme, you'll now need to have the `mkdocs-material` theme.

-See the [0.52.0 release notes](https://github.com/ponylang/ponyc/releases/tag/0.52.0) for more details as to why the change as made.
+See the [0.52.0 release notes](https://github.com/ponylang/ponyc/releases/tag/0.52.0) for more details as to why the change was made.
 We wanted to make sure that no one missed that the change was made.
 Please note, that the [library-documentation-action](https://github.com/ponylang/library-documentation-action) has been updated accordingly, so if you are using it, there's nothing you'll have to do.

-### "Old" Standard Library Site is no more
+### "Old" Standard Library Site Is No More

 So, as some of you might know.
 Years ago, we used the domain "ponylang.org".
 That domain was registered in the personal account of someone no longer affiliated with the project and, we lost access to it.
 The domain was sadly, never transferred to the folks who are still maintaining Pony.
 Quite some time ago, we switched to using "ponylang.io" and all our official links use that domain.
 However, there are still some "ponylang.org" links floating around out there.